Stop fighting it; it’ll only get stronger. How am I any different from some of you? Acceptance is key, but how?

 An hour after waking, I had the beginnings of a more grounded and natural emotional state.
 Two hours on, and although a little fragile, I had enough new belief and understanding to continue through my day without being at greater risk of reacting to an external stimulus.
 I found myself in a position to respond to whatever needed my attention, appropriately.

 This post is referring to just one episode of uninvited emotional turbulence.
 Clearly, it is unrealistic to expect such actions to manage all emotions, all of the time, but the process, once built and embedded into daily emotional practice, CAN!

-Pop over to the “Contact” page if you, or someone you know could use some personal guidance on this topic, or other triggering emotion and thoughts interfering with optimal living.
+Contact me if you, or someone you know, could use some personal guidance on this topic or any other triggering emotion and thoughts interfering with optimal living.

-“On knees” Image courtesy of Master isolated images at FreeDigitalPhotos.net, and Silhouette of man image courtesy of markuso at FreeDigitalPhotos.net
+Images courtesy of Master isolated images at FreeDigitalPhotos.net, and markuso at FreeDigitalPhotos.net